facebook/react-native-website/docs/accessibility.md

 - **adjustable** Used when an element can be "adjusted" (e.g. a slider, seekcontrol).
 - **alert** Used when an element contains important text to be presented to the user (Android).
 - **button** Used when the element should be treated as a button.
-- **dropdownlist** Used to represent a dropdownlist.
-A view that displays one child at a time and lets the user pick among them.
-The items in the Spinner come from the Adapter associated with this view (Android).
+- **dropdownlist** Used to represent a dropdownlist (Spinner).
+A view that displays one child at a time and lets the user pick among them (Android).
 - **checkbox** Used when an element represents a checkbox which can be checked, unchecked, or have mixed checked state (Android).
-- **combobox** Used when an element represents a combo box, which allows the user to select among several choices (Android).
+- **combobox** Used when an element represents a combo box, which allows the user to select among several choices.
 - **header** Used when an element acts as a header for a content section (e.g. the title of a navigation bar).
 - **image** Used when the element should be treated as an image.
 Can be combined with button or link, for example.
 - **imagebutton** Used when the element should be treated as a button and is also an image.